Stop Scrolling. Start Doing

 The 180-Second Rule: If you haven’t committed in three minutes, the first thing you saw wins by default.

-Close the Tabs: If it’s open and the lights are on, go.
+Close the Tabs: If the lights are on, go.

 The risk of a mediocre taco is zero.
 The cost of losing your evening to a search bar is everything.